-The Whistleblower Protection Officer (or Board Chair) will determine whether your disclosure is covered by this policy and a formal, indepth investigation is required.
+STEP 2 The Whistleblower Protection Officer (or Board Chair) will determine whether your disclosure is covered by this policy and a formal, indepth investigation is required.
+They will then acknowledge receipt of the disclosure to you, within a maximum of 5 working days.